-FFMpeg is a great tool for doing all kinds of stuff with media.
+FFmpeg is a great tool for working with media of all kinds.
 In this post, I will demonstrate how images and audio can be piped to ffmpeg.exe from C#.
+If you need to mix audio from multiple sources before piping, check out my audio mixing post.

 Piping Images